Should I Leave Music On For My Cat?

 Do Cats like Music or Silence?

-It’s difficult to say due to the fact that different people provide different things for their cats.
-Some might prefer playing music for them because it makes them happy while others simply leave their cat in silence.
+Different people offer different things for their cats.
+Some play music because it makes their pets happy.
+Others leave their cats in silence.

 Does music have an effect on animal behavior?